pghvlaans/sbotools/man-md/sbocheck.1.md

 breakage due to **\*.so** version differences.
 To check for missing first-order shared object (solib) dependencies among all installed in-tree *\_SBo* packages, use the **\--so-check** option.
-Each affected package is logged to */var/log/sbocheck-solibs.log* with a list of missing shared objects and the files that have first-order dependencies on them.
+Each affected package is logged to */var/log/sbocheck-solibs.log* if running as root, or */tmp/sbocheck-solibs.log* otherwise.
+This log contains a list of missing shared objects and the files that have first-order dependencies on them.
 This can be done automatically on every **sbocheck** run by setting **SO_CHECK** to **TRUE**.
 Please note that scripts repackaging